alchemyplatform/aa-sdk/site/packages/aa-alchemy/light-account-client/index.md

 head:
   - - meta
     - property: og:title
-      content: LightSmartContractAccount • createLightAccountProvider
+      content: createLightAccountAlchemyClient
   - - meta
     - name: description
-      content: Overview of the createLightAccountProvider factory in aa-accounts
+      content: Overview of the createLightAccountAlchemyClient factory in aa-alchemy
   - - meta
     - property: og:description
-      content: Overview of the createLightAccountProvider factory in aa-accounts
+      content: Overview of the createLightAccountAlchemyClient factory in aa-alchemy
 ---

-# createLightAccountProvider
+# createLightAccountAlchemyClient

-`createLightAccountProvider` is a factory that improves the developer experience of connecting a Light Account to a `SmartAccountProvider`.
-You can use this to directly instantiate a `SmartAccountProvider` already connected to a Light Account in one line of code.
+`createLightAccountAlchemyClient` is a factory that improves the developer experience of connecting a Light Account to an `AlchemyProvider` via an optional dependency on the [`@alchemy/aa-accounts`](https://github.com/alchemyplatform/aa-sdk/tree/development/packages/accounts) package.
+You can use this to directly instantiate an `AlchemySmartAccountClient` already connected to a Light Account in one line of code.

 ## Usage

 ::: code-group

-<<< @/snippets/light-account-provider.ts
+<<< @/snippets/light-account-alchemy-client.ts
 :::

 ## Returns

-### `Promise<SmartAccountProvider & { account: LightSmartContractAccount }>`
+### `Promise<AlchemySmartAccountClient>`

-A Promise containing a new `SmartAccountProvider` connected to a Light Account.
+A Promise containing a new `AlchemySmartAccountClient` connected to a Light Account.

 ## Parameters

-### `config: LightAccountProviderConfig`
+### `config: AlchemyProviderConfig`

-- `rpcProvider: string | BundlerClient<TTransport extends SupportedTransports = Transport>` -- a JSON-RPC URL, or a viem Client that supports ERC-4337 methods and Viem public actions.
-See [createBundlerClient](/packages/aa-core/bundler-client/index.md).
+- `rpcUrl: string | undefined | never` -- a JSON-RPC URL.
+This is required if there is no `apiKey`.

+- `apiKey: string | undefined | never` -- an Alchemy API Key.
+This is required if there is no `rpcUrl` or `jwt`.

+- `jwt: string | undefined | never` -- an Alchemy JWT (JSON web token).
+This is required if there is no `apiKey`.

 - `chain: Chain` -- the chain on which to create the provider.